ArdaCraft/help/README.md

 ## Welcome to ArdaCraft's Help Articles

-Here you will find documentation on resolving common issues that users may run into when running the modpack
+Here you will find documentation on resolving common issues that users may run into when running the modpack.